George Leveson-Gower, 1st Duke of Sutherland: Development of Sutherland and Highland clearances

-Sutherland and his wife remain controversial figures for their role in carrying out the Highland Clearances, where thousands of tenants were evicted and rehoused in coastal crofts as part of a program of improvement.
+Sutherland and his wife, the Countess of Sutherland, remain controversial figures for their role in the Highland Clearances, where thousands of tenants were evicted and rehoused in coastal crofts as part of a programme of improvement.
 The larger clearances in Sutherland were undertaken between 1811 and 1820.
 In 1811 Parliament passed an Act granting half the expenses of building roads in northern Scotland, on the provision that landowners paid for the other half.
 The following year Sutherland commenced building roads and bridges in the county, which up to that point had been virtually non-existent.
 Appalled by the poor living conditions of his tenants and influenced by social and economic theories of the day as well as consulting widely on the subject, he and his wife (to whom much of the proprietorial oversight of the estate had been delegated) became convinced that subsistence farming in the interior of Sutherland could not be sustained in the long term.
 Much higher rents could be obtained from letting land for extensive sheep farms—so providing a much better income from the estate.

 The Sutherland estate management had had plans for clearance for some years, with some clearance activity in 1772 when Lady Sutherland was still a child.
 However, a shortage of money stopped these plans from progressing to any greater degree—a situation that continued after her marriage to Leveson-Gower.
 However, when he inherited the vast wealth of the Duke of Bridgewater, plans could proceed—and Leveson-Gower was happy for large amounts of his wealth to be spent on the changes to the Sutherland estate.
 Though unusual for the time, much of the oversight of the estate management was delegated to Lady Sutherland, who took a keen interest in the estate, travelling to Dunrobin Castle most summers and engaging in a continuous exchange of correspondence with the factor and James Loch, the Stafford estate commissioner.